Zoning

 • IR – Industrial Restricted.

-Allows offices and less intense manufacturing and warehousing.
-Usually located adjacent to residential (e.g., Lee and Sycamore Street area, N. Prospect Street, Prospect Avenue, MD 58 west of I-81, Industrial Park).
+It allows offices and less intense manufacturing and warehousing.
+It is usually located adjacent to residential (e.g., Lee and Sycamore Street area, N. Prospect Street, Prospect Avenue, MD 58 west of I-81, Industrial Park).

 • IG – Industrial General.